MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 > ![Risk icon](../_images/risk.svg) **Risk**: Partitioning introduces some potential problems that need to be considered and addressed, including:
 >
-> - **Data skew**: Partitioning can lead to data skew, where certain partitions receive a disproportionate amount of data or workload compared to others.
+> - *Data skew*: Partitioning can lead to data skew, where certain partitions receive a disproportionate amount of data or workload compared to others.
 Data skew can result in performance imbalances and increased contention on specific partitions.
-> - **Query performance**: Poorly designed partitioning schemes can negatively affect query performance.
+> - *Query performance*: Poorly designed partitioning schemes can negatively affect query performance.
 If queries need to access data across multiple partitions, it might require extra coordination and communication between partitions, leading to increased latency.
-> - **Data distribution**: Incorrectly partitioning data can result in uneven data distribution.
+> - *Data distribution*: Incorrectly partitioning data can result in uneven data distribution.
 Some partitions might become overloaded with data, while others remain underused.

 ## Azure facilitation

-**Implement scaling**: Azure has the infrastructure capacity to support vertical and horizontal scaling.
+**Implement scaling:** Azure has the infrastructure capacity to support vertical and horizontal scaling.
 Azure services have different performance tiers known as stock-keeping units (SKUs).
 SKUs allow you to scale vertically.
 Many of Azure's resources support autoscaling or other in-place scale options.
 Some support advanced metrics or custom input to support fine-tuning scaling behavior.
 Most scaling implementations in Azure can set limits and support the necessary observability to be alerted to change.

 [Azure Monitor](/azure/azure-monitor/overview) allows you to monitor various metrics and conditions in your applications and infrastructure, and trigger automated scaling actions based on predefined rules.
 For example, in Azure Kubernetes Service (AKS), you can use Azure Monitor to enable horizontal pod autoscaling (HPA) and cluster autoscaling.
 Using Azure Monitor's monitoring and alerting capabilities, you can effectively facilitate scaling in Azure and ensure that your applications and infrastructure can dynamically adjust to meet demand.

-**Build custom autoscaling**: For resources that don't have autoscale, you can use alerts in Azure Monitor.
+**Build custom autoscaling:** For resources that don't have autoscale, you can use alerts in Azure Monitor.
 You can set up these alerts to be query-based or metric-based and can perform actions using [Azure Automation](/azure/automation/overview).
 Azure Automation provides a platform for hosting and running PowerShell and Python code across Azure, the cloud, and on-premises environments.
 It offers features such as deploying runbooks on demand or on a schedule, execution history and logging, integrated secrets store, and source control integration.

-**Eliminate data locking**: In Azure SQL Database, you can enable [optimized locking](/sql/relational-databases/performance/optimized-locking) to improve performance on databases that require strong consistency.
+**Eliminate data locking:** In Azure SQL Database, you can enable [optimized locking](/sql/relational-databases/performance/optimized-locking) to improve performance on databases that require strong consistency.

-**Use background tasks**: Azure offer services and guidance for implementing background jobs.
+**Use background tasks:** Azure offer services and guidance for implementing background jobs.
 For more information, see [Background jobs](/azure/architecture/best-practices/background-jobs).

-**Load balancing**: Azure provides load balancers that don't require client affinity.
+**Load balancing:** Azure provides load balancers that don't require client affinity.
 These load balancers include [Azure Front Door](/azure/frontdoor/routing-methods#session-affinity), [Azure Application Gateway](/azure/application-gateway/features#session-affinity), and [Azure Load Balancer](/azure/load-balancer/load-balancer-distribution-mode?tabs=azure-portal).

-**Implement partitioning**: Azure offers various partitioning strategies for different data stores.
+**Implement partitioning:** Azure offers various partitioning strategies for different data stores.
 These strategies help improve performance and scalability by distributing the data across multiple partitions.
 For more information, see the following links:

 - [Partitioning Azure SQL Databases](/azure/architecture/best-practices/data-partitioning-strategies#partitioning-azure-sql-database)
 - [Partitioning Azure table storage](/azure/architecture/best-practices/data-partitioning-strategies#partitioning-azure-table-storage)